EBEREGIT/Classic-Arcade-Game/README.md

 -- https://maxcdn.bootstrapcdn.com/font-awesome/4.6.1/css/font-awesome.min.css

 ## Getting Started
-You can click here to play the game or clone/download this project to your computer.
+You can click https://eberegit.github.io/Classic-Arcade-Game/index.html to play the game or clone/download this project to your computer.
 After cloning, you will find an index.html file in the folder. open the file with any web browser

 ### How to play the game
 use the arrow keys to move around the game board until you get the water up i.e the blue part of the game above